 The Entrepreneurship and Diversity Scholarship

 Founded by Dan Phillips, the Entrepreneurship & Diversity Scholarship is meant to encourage students from diverse backgrounds who are passionate about pursuing careers in the startup and growth technology ecosystem of Massachusetts.
 The program is open to sophomores and beyond from any major who have a desire to work in the technology sector, and potentially start their own company someday.
-In addition to a scholarship, the program includes a mentorship opportunity with Dan Phillips or another appropriate mentor in the technology sector.
+Areas of particular interest in the tech start-up industry should include software development, IT, cyber security, sales, marketing, or finance.
+In addition to a scholarship, the program includes a mentorship opportunity with Dan Phillips or another appropriate mentor in the technology sector, if desired.

-To be considered for the award students must be interested in the scholarship and mentorship opportunity as listed above and meet the following criteria:
+To be considered for the award students must complete an application and meet the following criteria:

 - Passionate about pursuing an entrepreneurial startup/growth technology career.

-- Currently working, utilizing loans, and scholarships to pay for tuition.
+- Currently working, utilizing loans, and/or scholarships to pay for tuition.

 - Have an unmet tuition need.